-The energy-efficient LED Batten Tube is a lightweight, cost effective solution for both residential and commercial use.
-It features beautiful uniform light that provides exceptional color quality at 6000K color temperature and 90 CRI range.
+The energy-efficient LED Batten Tube is a lightweight, cost-effective solution for both residential and commercial use.
+It features beautiful uniform light that provides exceptional color quality at 6500K (Cool White) or 3000K (Warm White) color temperatures and 90 CRI range.
 Projects a beam of 180 degrees with instant ON (no warm-up time), no flickering and low maintenance.

 What is color temperature?